-We are a fun, friendly faculty and strive to ensure mathematics lessons are engaging and challenging, we equip students with the skills to be numerically literate in an ever-changing world.
+We are a dynamic and dedicated faculty and strive to ensure mathematics lessons are engaging and challenging.
+We equip students with the skills to be ambitious and numerically literate in an everchanging world.

-All students follow the National Curriculum and are taught in the group most suited to their needs and ability.
+All students follow the National Curriculum with a mastery approach and are taught in the group most suited to their needs and ability.
 Sets are created following the induction period in Year 7 and movement between sets happens throughout the year where appropriate for the students.
-Gifted and Talented Mathematicians at Key Stage 3 can join our "Fast Track" group which adds stretch and challenge to the students.
+Mathematical Scholars at Key Stage 3 can join our "Fast Track" group which adds stretch and challenge to the students.
 Similarly, students who need more help with maths are enrolled onto a support programme.

 It is our aim that all students leave Marlborough with a GCSE in Mathematics, and a love of learning and solving mathematical problems.
+For our aspirational and inquisitive students, we offer GCSE courses in Statistics (Extended Maths) and Further Maths.